forever-Agriculture/gh_analytics/README.md

 # gh_analytics

-_A simple petproject, check a number of pull requests added by users into certain repositories, during certain period of time.
+_A simple petproject, check a number of pull requests added by users into certain repositories during certain period of time.
 Using GitHub API._

 ## Installation guide:

-_create a virtual ene and activate it:_
+_create a virtual env and activate it:_
 * python3 -m venv
 * source venv/bin/activate